Courtesy of WOWSA, Huntington Beach, California.

 "The water in our oceans is like blood for our planet," said Doug who is leading Project Kaisei's team from Hong Kong.
 "If we continue to fill our oceans with toxins, such as plastic, it will be to the detriment of all life on earth.
 We feel strongly that the presence of the floating mass of plastic in the oceans needs to be brought to everyone’s attention."

-This floating mass of plastic in the Pacific Ocean is occasionally referred to as the Eight Continent.
+This floating mass of plastic in the Pacific Ocean is occasionally referred to as the Eighth Continent.
 In the Plastic Vortex (shown above), an area of the Pacific Ocean containing an estimated 4,000,000 tons of plastic waste is twice the size of Texas or nearly four times as large as Japan.
 It kills marine life and is growing daily, causing growing health concerns.

 Project Kaisei* consists of a team of innovators, ocean lovers, sailors, scientists, sports enthusiasts and environmentalists who study how to capture plastic waste in the ocean and how to capture, detoxify and recycle it into diesel fuel.
-Douglas and his colleagues will begin understanding the logistics that will be needed to remove 40 tons of plastic from the ocean for experimental recycling.
+Woodring and his colleagues will begin understanding the logistics that will be needed to remove 40 tons of plastic from the ocean for experimental recycling.

 * Kaisei (海星) means 'Ocean Planet' in Japanese.